 En route to vacation, Spyro is pulled through a magical portal into a fantastical world under assault by a warlock who gleefully discovered there were no dragons to bother him.
 Spyro collects a series of MacGuffins to progress through nonlinear levels and unlock new traversal and combat abilities.

-The whole first trilogy, developed by Insomniac Games, is well remembered for its colorful characters and solid platforming, but for our money, the second one hits the sweet spot of refined mechanics and freshness.
+The whole first trilogy, developed by Insomniac Games, is well remembered for its colorful characters and solid platforming.
+For our money, however, the second one hits the sweet spot of refined mechanics and freshness.

 Klonoa: Door to Phantomile